Romance novel: Category romance adapts

 Category romance lines were slower to react to some of the changes that had swept the historical romance subgenre.
 Despite the fact that the former Mills & Boon lines were now owned by a North American company, the lines did not have any American writers until 1975, when Harlequin purchased a novel by Janet Dailey.
 Dailey's novels provided the romance genre's "first look at heroines, heroes and courtships that take place in America, with American sensibilities, assumptions, history, and most of all, settings."
 Harlequin was unsure how the market would react to this new type of romance, and was unwilling to fully embrace it.
 In the late 1970s, a Harlequin editor rejected a manuscript by Nora Roberts, who has since become the top-selling romance author, because "they already had their American writer."

 Harlequin sold almost $70 million of its paperback romances in 1979 through 100,000 supermarkets and other stores, giving the company almost 10% of the market for paperback books.
 That year the company began distributing its own books in the United States instead of through Simon & Schuster's Pocket Books.
 In 1980 Simon & Schuster formed Silhouette Books to publish its own romance novels, beginning what The New York Times called "perhaps the most bitter war in American book publishing history."
 The company sought to take advantage of the untapped talent of the American writers.
 They published several lines of category romance, and encouraged their writers to create stronger heroines and less dominant heroes.
-Authors were also expected to address contemporary issues where appropriate.
 Silhouette soon saw their market share expand, and in 1984, Harlequin acquired them.
 Despite the acquisition, Silhouette continued to retain editorial control and to publish various lines under their own imprint.